softcite/software_mentions_client/Readme.md

 By default, the concurreny of the parallelized calls to a service is `8`.
 This parameter can be changed in the configuration file `config.json`.

-Other important configuration parameter are the URL of the Software mention recognition web service `software_mention_url`, the MongoDb instance information if you wish to load the produced annotations in MongoDB.
+Other important configuration parameter are the URL of the Software mention recognition web service `software_mention_url`, the optional URL of a DataStet server if used `dataset_mention_url`, the MongoDb instance information if you wish to load the produced annotations in MongoDB.

 Normally, the configuration parameters `sleep_time`, `timeout` and `batch_size` do not need to be modified to ensure a robust processing.